FlowerSuNa/Ad_Tracking_Project/01_EDA.md

 ---

-## Import library and Load datasets
+## Import library and load datasets
 ```python
 import pandas as pd
 import numpy as np